shajenM/projects/dinoboy/README.md

 'time' is a behavior which represents current time in milli seconds.
 When we use cosine of time, we will have values betiween 0 and 1, which will be used in each iteration of the animation.

-3) Now to make more interesting, let us make the color of ellipse variying.
+3) Now to make more interesting, let us make the color of ellipse varying.
 The color will be changing in every 1.0 seond.
 ```
 twingling = red `switch` ( timer 1.0 `withElem_` cycle[red, yellow, blue ])